The Policy Initiative - Team

 Sami Zoughaib is an Economist and Research Manager at The Policy Initiative.
 His research focuses on Lebanon's political economy, governance structures, macroeconomics, and local economic development.
 In addition to managing the research team, he also coordinates and conceptualizes TPI's research projects.
 Prior to joining TPI, Sami was a researcher at the Lebanese Center for Policy Studies, where he led and worked on several projects related to international donor conferences, parliamentary elections, and monitoring legislative production and reform.
 In addition to his affiliate platforms, Sami's research has been published in Governance, Economic Research Forum, openDemocracy, L'Orient-Le Jour, L'Orient Today, Annahar, and Al-Akhbar.
 Sami holds an M.A. in Public Policy from the University of Reading and a B.A. in Economics from the American University of Beirut.

-• Najib Zoughaib
+• Najib Zoghaib

-Data Officer and Junior Researcher
+Data Officer and Researcher

-Najib Zoghaib is a Data Officer and Junior Researcher at The Policy Initiative.
+Najib Zoghaib is a Data Officer and Researcher at The Policy Initiative.
 He supports the research and communications teams with data collection, analysis, and project management.
 He has contributed to TPI’s research on Lebanon’s financial crisis, foreign aid, elections, and the recovery of the Beirut port.
 Najib is also responsible for mapping Lebanon’s legislative output, tracking the progress on macroeconomic reforms, and updating the Financial Crisis Dashboard.
 He holds a B.S in Banking and Finance and a minor in Data Analytics from the Lebanese American University.

 Search